april-r-valdez/-recipe-app/research/api/api_research_.md

 ## Learning opportunities
 - Gaining experience fetching data from REST APIs
+- Learning how to parse, organize, and sort data after fetching from API

 ## Expectations
 - We expect to have an easy and efficient way to parse data from the web